All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does coffee count toward my daily water intake on GLP-1?

 Coffee and tea do contribute to hydration, despite being mild diuretics.
-However, they shouldn't be your primary fluid source.
+But they shouldn't be your primary fluid source.
 Count them as part of your intake, but make sure at least half your daily fluids come from plain water.

 Why do I feel more nauseous when I drink water on my GLP-1 medication?